sclaussen/fourfours/README.md

 ### Parenthesis

-Parenthesis can be used to enforced evaluation precedence.
+Parenthesis can be used to enforce evaluation precedence.
 - Valid expressions: `(((4 + 4) + 4) + 4)`, `((44 + 4) * 4)`, `(44 + (4 * 4))`